What is Menopause?

 Many of the classic symptoms of menopause are directly related to dysfunctions in the Liver and Heart.
 The Liver and Kidneys are said to share the “same source of Essence and Blood,” so a decline in the Kidneys will lead to a disturbance in the properties of the Liver.

 Since the root of menopause is in the Kidneys, it would seem that the solution would simply be to supplement the Kidneys.
 But this approach rarely leads to satisfactory results and mistakes the physiological for the pathological.
-So in addition to considering imbalances in the Kidneys, Heart, and Liver, one of the keys to treating menopause symptoms is to also address the Spleen and Stomach, the key organs of digestion according to Chinese medicine.
-The reason why these two organs are so important is that they receive food and water and distribute its refined essence to all the organs.
+In traditional Chinese medicine, menopause symptoms are often addressed by considering imbalances in the Kidneys, Heart, Liver, and also the Spleen and Stomach, which are considered central to digestion and overall balance in the body.
+The reason why these two organs are so important is that they receive food and water and distribute their refined essence to all the organs.
 They are key to maintaining the abundance of Qi and Blood, which is the only way to slow the inevitable decline of all the organs, including the Kidneys.
 Spleen and Stomach can be important to menopause treatments for additional reasons.
 Liver Qi constraint can directly impair the function of these two organs.
-The Spleen is also essential for facilitating the communication between the Kidneys and Heart.
+The Spleen is also essential for facilitating the communication between the Kidneys and the Heart.

-The first formula in this bundle is Physical Tranquility (Tian Wang Bu Xin Dan).
+The first formula in this bundle is Cool Slumber (Tian Wang Bu Xin Dan).
 It is a classic formula for facilitating the communication of the Heart and Kidneys.
-As I explain in my overview of this formula, we have used a version of the classic formula that includes some additional herbs to address the Spleen, making it even more suited for the treatment of menopause.
+As I explain in my overview of this formula, we have used a version of the classic formula that includes some additional herbs to address the Spleen, making it well-suited to support women during menopause-related transitions.

 But in order to address the complications of the Liver, we have also included Emotional Balance (Xiao Yao San) in this bundle.
-This formula is excellent for addressing the emotional struggles associated with menopause.
+This formula is formulated to support emotional well-being during times of hormonal transition.
 It also has the added benefit of being an excellent formula for fortifying the Spleen, making it particularly suited to menopause sufferers.

-In Chinese herbal medicine practice, both of these formulas are commonly used in menopause treatments, and sometimes only one of them is needed.
-Together, they offer a comprehensive approach to this complicated condition.
-I recommend taking one sachet of Emotional Balance each morning to help get through the emotional challenges of the day and one scoop of Physical Tranquility at night to aid with sleep, irritability, and anxiousness.
+In Chinese herbal medicine practice, both of these formulas are commonly used to support women during menopause, and sometimes only one of them is needed.
+Together, they offer a comprehensive approach to supporting balance during this transitional phase.
+I recommend taking one sachet of Emotional Balance each morning to help get through the emotional challenges of the day and one scoop of Cool Slumber at night to aid with sleep, irritability, and anxiousness.

-There is one other important consideration for practitioners whose menopause patients who are experiencing irregular bleeding.
+There is one other important consideration for practitioners whose menopause patients are experiencing irregular bleeding.
 Whether bleeding is heavier or more prolonged than normal, this situation is often related to a Spleen Qi deficiency and the inability of the Spleen to retain Blood.
-In this situation, Mental Tranquility (Gui Pi Tang) is the ideal formula for addressing irregular bleeding, particular since it can also benefit some of the sleep and emotional issues associated with menopause.
+In this situation, Mental Tranquility (Gui Pi Tang) is a go-to formula in traditional Chinese medicine for supporting emotional balance and restful sleep—both of which can be affected during menopause.
+It’s also traditionally used to help maintain menstrual harmony.

-Practitioners may find that they get the best results for these patients by moving between Mental Tranquility and the Menopause Bundle, depending on what set of symptoms are predominant at any given moment.
+Practitioners may explore different herbal combinations based on each individual’s experience by moving between Mental Tranquility and the Menopause Bundle, depending on what set of symptoms is predominant at any given moment.